woodrush/lambdalisp/README.md

 ```

+### More Examples
 More examples can be found under [./examples](./examples).
 The largest program written for LambdaLisp that has been tested is [lambdacraft.cl](./examples/lambdacraft.cl),
-which runs the lambda calculus compiler [LambdaCraft](https://github.com/woodrush/lambdacraft) written for this project, used to compile LambdaLisp itself.
+which runs the lambda calculus compiler [LambdaCraft](https://github.io/woodrush/lambdacraft) written for this project, also used to compile LambdaLisp itself.

 ## Features
 Key features are:

-- Signed 32-bit integer literals
+- Signed 32-bit integers
-- String literals
+- Strings
-- Lexical scopes, closures and persistent bindings with `let`
+- Closures, lexical scopes, and persistent bindings with `let`
-- Object-oriented programming feature with class inheritance (as pre-loaded macros using closures)
+- Object-oriented programming feature with class inheritance
 - Reader macros with `set-macro-character`
 - Access to the interpreter's virtual heap memory with `malloc`, `memread`, and `memwrite`
 - Show the call stack trace when an error is invoked